David-OConnor/stm32-hal/README.md

 ## Errata

-- Flash wait states for some clock configs may not be set up correctly
 - H7 clocks haven't been tested, are missing features, and likely contain errors
 - H7-specific features are missing
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
 - ADC is unimplemented on G4
 - ADC 3 and 4 are unimplemented on H7
-- Some timer implementations are missing, especially on G4
+- Some timer implementations are missing, especially on G4, and F4.
-- Low power modes beyond sleep aren't implemented for G4 and H7
+- Low power modes beyond sleep aren't implemented for G4, H7, and F4.
 - G0 isn't yet supported
 - Waiting on U5 PAC before implementing
 - Disabling GPIO pin interrupts unimplemented
+- USB clock (PLLQ) isn't set up for F4 - USB may not work.
+- I2C unimplemented for f4